 Enhancing Product Stickiness for Higher Customer Lifetime Value

-Product stickiness refers to the ability of a product or service to retain customers and create a sense of dependency.
+Product stickiness refers to the ability of a product or service to retain loyal customers and create a sense of dependency.
 By continually enhancing and expanding product features, businesses can increase customer engagement and ensure long-term usage.
 This not only drives higher customer lifetime value, but also reduces customer churn, as customers become reliant on the product for their daily operations.

 For example, a project management software company can regularly release updates and new features based on customer feedback and industry trends.
 By continuously improving the product, businesses can provide value-added benefits that keep customers engaged and satisfied.
 This not only increases customer lifetime value but also strengthens the customer relationship, as customers see the company as a trusted partner in their success.